aahnik/wappdriver/docs/Tests.md

 # Testing

+1. Introdution
+2. Testing : Why not fully automated ?
+3. How to run Tests locally on your machine ?

 Tests are very important for any application.
 Jacob Kaplan-Moss said "Code without tests is broken by design".
 And this statement can't be more true.

-## TOC

-1. Introdution
-2. Testing : Why not fully automated ?
-3. How to run Tests locally on your machine ?
 ---

 ## Introduction
 We have multiple tests to check whether this application is _working as expected_.
 But these tests need certain _user input_ to run such as names of people saved in your WhatsApp contacts. ( To avoid spamming, this application *allows sending messages only to your WhatsApp contacts* ).